Macs75/game-and-watch-retro-go-sd/README.md

 A comprehensive emulator collection for the Nintendo® Game & Watch™ with SD Card support, allowing you to play your favorite retro games on the go!

+If you are looking for the mod without SD Card (Flash mod only), check https://github.com/sylverb/game-and-watch-retro-go

 ## Table of Contents
 - [Support Development](#support-development)
 - [Features](#features)